 Schedule a Mobile Museum Presentation

-To schedule a Mobile Museum presentation, please fill out the contact form below.
-Our Education Registrar will respond to you within 24 hours.
+To schedule a presentation, please fill out the contact form below.
+Museum staff will respond to you within 3 business days.

 To pay by check, please make check payable to Washington County Museum and send payments to the mailing address: